Bheki0987/RFM-Customer-Lifetime-Value-Analysis-/README.md

    - Loyal Customers
    - At Risk
    - Lost
-   - Need More Attention, etc.
+   - Need More Attention
+   - Others

 4. Export to Tableau
  - Final dataset saved as rfm_segment.csv